lamw/crm-fling-docker-compose-app/README.md

 When prompted for the DB Server, use the same IP Address as the Docker Host with following credentials:

 **Default MySQL Credentials**
-* Username: root
+* Username: crmuser
 * Password: VMware1!

-Note: If you wish to change the default password of the MySQL, edit the docker-compose.yml and update the **MYSQL_ROOT_PASSWORD** variable with your new password.
+Note: If you wish to change the default credetials of the MySQL, edit the docker-compose.yml and update the **MYSQL_ROOT_PASSWORD** variable with your new password.